DaphneZ311/DaphneZ311.github.io/index.md

 Alcohol Consumption

-	•	The machine learning models trained to predict alcohol consumption based on demographic and personality traits yielded diverse performance results.
+	The machine learning models trained to predict alcohol consumption based on demographic and personality traits yielded diverse performance results.
 The Random Forest model achieved the highest accuracy (97.1%) and AUC-ROC (0.995), demonstrating strong discriminatory power and balanced precision-recall performance for both user and non-user classes.
 XGBoost also performed exceptionally well, with an accuracy of 95.7% and an AUC-ROC of 0.985, showcasing its capability to handle complex patterns in the data.
- 	•	In contrast, Logistic Regression underperformed significantly, achieving an accuracy of 63.7% and an AUC-ROC of 0.672, suggesting that linear relationships were insufficient to capture the intricacies of the dataset.
+	In contrast, Logistic Regression underperformed significantly, achieving an accuracy of 63.7% and an AUC-ROC of 0.672, suggesting that linear relationships were insufficient to capture the intricacies of the dataset.
 These results highlight the importance of using non-linear models like Random Forest and XGBoost for capturing the complex interactions between features in predicting alcohol consumption.

 Nicotine Consumption

-	•	The predictive models for nicotine consumption demonstrated moderate performance.
+	The predictive models for nicotine consumption demonstrated moderate performance.
 XGBoost achieved the highest accuracy (70.3%) and a decent AUC-ROC of 0.776, Random Forest followed closely with an accuracy of 69.3% and a slightly higher AUC-ROC of 0.788, Logistic Regression, while comparable in accuracy (69.1%), had the lowest AUC-ROC (0.750), suggesting limited capability to capture non-linear relationships in the dataset.

 Cannabis Consumption

-	•	The predictive models for cannabis consumption achieved consistent and moderate performance across all tested algorithms.
+	The predictive models for cannabis consumption achieved consistent and moderate performance across all tested algorithms.
 Random Forest had an accuracy of 78.8% and the highest AUC-ROC of 0.869, Logistic Regression performed slightly lower with an accuracy of 77.5% and an AUC-ROC of 0.865, XGBoost also delivered robust results with an accuracy of 79.0% and an AUC-ROC of 0.855, demonstrating effective handling of complex relationships.
 Overall, all three models showed comparable performance.

 ## Feature Selection

 Feature importance analysis was conducted using the Random Forest model to identify the most influential features in predicting substance use (alcohol, nicotine, and cannabis).
 The feature importance scores, derived from the model, indicate how much each feature contributes to the prediction.

+Code:

 ```python
 feature_importances = rf_model.feature_importances_